hiroshiban/ImagesShow/README.md

       here, if multiple numbers are set as a matrix (e.g. [2,4,6,8]), only the blocks corresponding to these specific numbers are randomized.
 0 by default.

 21. options.onset_punch  : this option presents a punch stimulus at the edge of the screen when the trigger-ON image specified by imgdb.img{n}{3} parameter in imgdbfile is presented. this mode is useful for recording stimulus onsets accurately with using a photo-diode sensor in EEG/MEG experiments.
-The option is also useful for synchronizing some external devices with the stimulus onset. options.onset_punch is a {mode, pixel size of punch stimulus, trigger_ON_RGB, trigger_OFF_RGB] cell matrix. options.onset_punch={0,50,[255,255,255],[0,0,0]}; by default. here, "mode" is one of
+The option is also useful for synchronizing some external devices with the stimulus onset. options.onset_punch is a {position, pixel size of punch stimulus, trigger_ON_RGB, trigger_OFF_RGB] cell matrix. options.onset_punch={0,50,[255,255,255],[0,0,0]}; by default. here, "position" is one of
          0 = no punch stimulus
          1 = upper-left corner of the screen
          2 = upper-right corner
          3 = lower-left corner
          4 = lower-right corner
+         5 = middle-left
+         6 = middle-right
+         7 = upper-middle
+         8 = lower-middle
+         9 = whole-left
+        10 = whole-right
+        11 = whole-top
+        12 = whole bottom
+        13 =binary settings (special option, multiple triggers specified in the image_database file)

+      [Important Note on Stimulus Onset Trigger]
+      By properly setting the 'position' (here, in this option file) and related parameters (in the image_database file), ImagesShow offers two different ways to record stimulus/condition types and presentation protocols.
+      First, if you set 'position' to one of 1-12, while the stimulus onset marker (punch stimulus) is only presented at a fixed location, you can record stimulus types in an eventlogger object (or 'event' in the *.mat result file) by assigning different numbers to different images as imgdb.img{1}{3}=1, imgdb.img{2}{3}=2, imgdb.img{3}{3}3,...etc.
+      Second, if you set 'position' to 13, you can use multiple onset markers, which can record the stimulus type using binary encodings.
+For instance, if you set 'position' to 13 and set imgdb.img{1}{3}=[1], imgdb.img{2}{3}=[1,2], and imgdb.img{3}{3}=[2,3], then an onset marker will be presented on top-left for the image 1, two markers on top-left and top-right for the image 2, and two markers on top-right and bottom-left for the image 3.
+Then, when you record the photo-trigger responses on an EEG/MEG system, etc, you can judge which stimuli are presented in which order by checking the recorded binary codes, e.g. '11000000'.
+For such multiple recordings, the combinations of numbers 1-8 are recommended, since the bar-type triggers (position 9-12) are not suitable for binary coding.

 22. options.event_display_mode : this option determines what information will be displayed on the MATLAB console window during stimulus presentation.